Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/installation.md

 #### Debian / Ubuntu

-For Debian >=12 / Ubuntu >=22.04, Hurl can be installed using a binary .deb file provided in each Hurl release.
+For Debian >=12 / Ubuntu 22.04 and 24.04, Hurl can be installed using a binary .deb file provided in each Hurl release.

 ```shell
 $ VERSION=7.1.0